googleinterns/dagger-query/README.md

     > ./dagger-query.sh YOUR_PATH allpaths com.google.Office com.google.Beach \
     > ./dagger-query.sh YOUR_PATH somepath com.google.Paris com.google.sights.EiffelTower

+   If permission is denied, run this command:
+    > chmod u+r+x dagger-query-ui.sh

 ## How to use Dagger Query UI?

 1. Add `//src/com/google/daggerquery:dagger_query_plugin` target in a **plugins** attribute of your app's target.